-By far the most common manner to evaluate past changes in sea water $\delta^{18}$ O is via an indirect method, which starts with the analysis of $\delta^{18}$ O in fossil carbonates - mostly the shells of unicellular zooplankton (foraminifera).
-The stable isotopes of oxygen (and carbon) in carbonates are analysed by mass spectrometric determination of the mass ratios of carbon dioxide (CO2) obtained from the sample, with reference to a standard carbon dioxide of known composition.
-The CO2 is produced by reaction of the carbonate with phosphoric acid: CaCO3 + H3PO4 $\Leftrightarrow$ CaHPO4 + CO2 + H2O.
-The $\delta^{18}$ O of carbonates is not measured against the VSMOW standard, but against the Vienna Pee Dee Belemnite (VPDB) standard.
-The VPDB and VSMOW scales relate to one another according to $\delta^{18}O{VSMOW} = 1.03092 \, \delta^{18}O{VPDB} + 30.92$ .
+By far the most common manner to evaluate past changes in seawater δ^{18} O is via an indirect method, which starts with the analysis of δ^{18} O in fossil carbonates - mostly the shells of unicellular zooplankton (Foraminifera).
+The stable isotopes of oxygen (and carbon) in carbonates are analyzed by mass spectrometric determination of the mass ratios of carbon dioxide (CO2) obtained from the sample, with reference to a standard carbon dioxide of known composition.
+The CO2 is produced by reaction of the carbonate with phosphoric acid: CaCO3 + H3PO4 \Leftrightarrow CaHPO4 + CO2 + H2O.
+The δ^{18} O of carbonates is not measured against the VSMOW standard but against the Vienna Pee Dee Belemnite (VPDB) standard.
+The VPDB and VSMOW scales relate to one another according to $\delta^{18}O{VSMOW} = 1.03092 \ \delta^{18}O{VPDB} + 30.92$.

-There are several processes which determine the oxygen isotope composition of newly formed foraminiferal carbonate.
-Firstly, equilibrium fractionations between water and the various carbonate species (CaCO3, H2CO3, HCO3-, CO32-) determine an important temperature influence on the $\delta^{18}$ O of foraminiferal carbonate.
+There are several processes that determine the oxygen isotope composition of newly formed foraminiferal carbonate.
+Firstly, equilibrium fractionations between water and the various carbonate species (CaCO3, H2CO3, HCO3-, CO32-) determine an important temperature influence on the δ^{18} O of foraminiferal carbonate.
 Secondly, there are considerable kinetic effects, notably as the shell growth-rate changes through the organism's life cycle.
-To minimize the influence of kinetic effects, often grouped under the name 'vital effects', analytical strategies have been designed that focus on time-series of single species (to avoid vital effect differences between species), and that use very narrow size-windows from which specimens are picked for analysis (to minimize changes in the vital effects with growth).
-There are other, currently less well constrained influences, such as the concentration of the carbonate ion $(CO_3^{2-})$ .
-Stable isotope ratios in carbonate will be discussed in a separate chapter, and the present discussion is restricted to equilibrium fractionation between water and carbonate, which holds important clues regarding the way we can determine past sea-water $\delta^{18}O$ changes.
+To minimize the influence of kinetic effects, often grouped under the name 'vital effects,' analytical strategies have been designed that focus on time series of single species (to avoid vital effect differences between species), and that use very narrow size windows from which specimens are picked for analysis (to minimize changes in the vital effects with growth).
+There are other, currently less well-constrained influences, such as the concentration of the carbonate ion (CO_3^{2-}) .
+Stable isotope ratios in carbonate are discussed in a separate chapter, and the present discussion is restricted to equilibrium fractionation between water and carbonate, which holds important clues regarding the way we can determine past seawater δ^{18} O changes.

-The overall reaction involved in the precipitation of carbonate is: $Ca^{2+} + 2HCO_3^- \Leftrightarrow CaCO_3 + CO_2 + H_2O$ .
-Where oxygen is concerned, the various carbonate species in sea water, including the predominant bicarbonate ( $HCO_3^-$ )ion, are isotopically equilibrated with the water ( $H_2O$ ) molecules.
+The overall reaction involved in the precipitation of carbonate is: $Ca^{2+} + 2HCO_3^- \Leftrightarrow CaCO_3 + CO_2 + H_2O$.
+Where oxygen is concerned, the various carbonate species in seawater, including the predominant bicarbonate (HCO3-) ion, are isotopically equilibrated with the water (H2O) molecules.
 The overall equilibrium fractionation between calcite and water is a function of temperature.
-For the range of 0 to 500°C, O'Neil et al. (1969) determined that the equilibrium fractionation factor $\alpha{c-w}$ between calcite and water ( $\alpha{c-w}$ ) changes with temperature according to: $\alpha{c-w} = \exp\{(2.78T^{-2}) \times 10^3 - 3.39 \times 10^{-3}$ where T is in Kelvin.
-Other workers have reported slightly different equations, e.g. with the last coefficient at 2.89 x 10-3 rather than 3.39 x 10-3.
-The summary effect of equilibrium fractionation is a roughly 0.2 ‰ depletion in carbonate $\delta^{18}O$ for every 1°C temperature increase, although Kim and O'Neil (1997) presented a more detailed relationship where the $\delta^{18}O$ change with temperature is more pronounced at low temperatures (up to 0.25 ‰ °C-1) than at higher temperatures (around 0.2 ‰ °C-1).
+For the range of 0-500 °C, O'Neil et al. (1969) determined that the equilibrium fractionation factor α{c-w} between calcite and water (α{c-w}) changes with temperature according to: $\alpha{c-w} = \exp\{(2.78 T^{-2}) \times 10^3 - 3.39 \times 10^{-3}\}$ where T is in Kelvin.
+Other workers have reported slightly different equations, for example, with the last coefficient at 2.89×10^{-3} rather than 3.39×10^{-3} .
+The summary effect of equilibrium fractionation is a roughly 0.2‰ depletion in carbonate δ^{18} O for every 1 °C temperature increase, although Kim and O'Neil (1997) presented a more detailed relationship where the δ^{18} O change with temperature is more pronounced at low temperatures (up to 0.25‰ °C-1) than at higher temperatures (around 0.2‰ °C-1).

-A first observation to be made regarding planktonic foraminifera, is that several species may inhabit different depths at different stages of their life cycle.
-Since temperature decreases with increasing depth in the surface oceans, vertical migrations will influence equilibrium fractionation.
-This again is a problem that can be circumvented by analytical strategy; time-series of data are considered for single species in very narrow size windows, so the habitat-depth effect should be similar for all and thus won't affect the inferred variability sea-water $\delta^{18}$ O over time.
+A first observation to be made regarding planktonic Foraminifera is that several species may inhabit different depths at different stages of their life cycle.
+Since temperature decreases with increasing depth in the surface oceans, vertical migrations influence equilibrium fractionation.
+This again is a problem that can be circumvented by analytical strategy; time series of data are considered for single species in very narrow size windows, so the habitat-depth effect should be similar for all and thus will not affect the inferred variability sea water δ^{18} O over time.